If you ever have the vertical line on laptop screen issue, don’t worry. It’s often quite easy to fix…

 Here are 3 fixes that have helped other users resolve the vertical lines on laptop screen issue.
-You may not have to try all of them; just work your way down the list until your laptop screen displays without any glitches again.
+You may not have to try all of them; just work your way down the list until the vertical lines problem is resolved.

 This problem may occur if you are using the wrong or outdated graphics driver.
 So you should update your graphics driver to see if it fixes your problem.
 If you don’t have the time, patience or skills to update the driver manually, you can do it automatically with Driver Easy.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.
 Driver Easy handles it all.

 You can update your drivers automatically with either Free or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):